 ARC is led by a Commission composed of the Governors from each of the Region’s 13 states, and a Federal Co-Chair who is appointed by the President and confirmed by the Senate.
 Each year, the governors select a States’ Co-Chair to lead the Commission in partnership with the Federal Co-Chair.

 ARC State Partners and Staff

-Each Appalachian Governor selects an appointee to represent his or her state’s interests and priorities to the Commission.
+Each Appalachian Governor selects an appointee to represent their states’ interests and priorities to the Commission.
 These representatives, referred to as State Alternates, are liaisons between the Governors and ARC Leadership.
 Every state also has a State Program Manager who is the state-level contact for ARC and facilitates ARC investments with ARC staff.
 Alternates and State Program Managers work closely with local organizations, including Local Development Districts, to guide ARC investment decisions and policy decisions.
 ARC staff review proposals, manage investments, and conduct research in cooperation with the states.

 Office of the Inspector General

 The Office of the Inspector General (OIG) provides independent and objective audits and investigations relating to agency programs and operations, as set forth in the Inspector General Act of 1978 (Public Law 95-452), as amended.